If you have landed here to read about the best paper for colored pencil, it might be that you are less than satisfied with your colored pencil work.

 [Here is my post on “Basic Colored Pencil Techniques” if you’d like to brush up on my tried and true techniques!]

-Streaks, unevenness, grooves or obvious strokes in your work.
-It won’t mix properly because it will most likely keep hitting those unwanted grooves or simply lay on the top of the layer underneath and mix unevenly.
+The result?
+You will see streaks, unevenness, grooves or obvious strokes in your work.
+Also, colors won’t mix properly because it will most likely keep hitting those unwanted grooves or simply lay on the top of the layer underneath and mix unevenly.

 In contrast, let’s consider going lightly to start off with.
 The first light-pressure layer you apply will be essentially grabbed by the tooth of the paper.